fareenamughal/Election_Analysis/README.md

   4.The county with the largest voter turnout (winning county)

-  5. The candidate with the highest number of votes (winning candidate)
+  5.The candidate with the highest number of votes (winning candidate)

 ---